groundwater-modeling-Spring2020/Course_Materials/README.md

 2.	**Install Python Packages:** After you have installed python you will need the following packages.
 First open a terminal window (terminal for mac or Command Prompt for windows).

-To install you should run the follwing command from your terminal window *NOT from within Python* Mac users:
+To install you should run the following command from your terminal window *NOT from within Python*
+- Mac users:
 `pip3 install modulename`
-Windows users:
+- Windows users:
 `python -m pip install modulename`

 Where *modulename* is the name of the module from the list below: